A solar cover in use as a pool heater

 Choosing the right location for your pool is of the utmost importance.
 You do not want to put it in an area with a lot of shade.

 The best location is anywhere the sun will have direct access to the pool for the most extended timeframe.
-In addition, direct sunlight is the best to raise and maintain a reasonable temperature in the pool.

 If possible, you also want to avoid super windy areas.
 As described above, the wind is one of the worst things for heat retention in a pool.
 Any area protected from the wind is an ideal spot for the pool.